Frank Merriam: Longshoremen's strike

-Nearly immediately into his governorship, Merriam faced labor agitation, particularly by members of the International Longshoremen's Association on the docks of San Francisco.
+Nearly immediately after assuming the governorship, Merriam faced labor agitation, particularly by members of the International Longshoremen's Association on the docks of San Francisco.
 Beginning in May 1934, longshoremen along the West Coast walked off the job to strike, protesting against the ILA national leadership's negotiated settlements with transportation and cargo companies.
 Longshoremen demanded six-hour days, closed shops, and the right to unionize freely.
 Activity in the ports of San Francisco and Oakland ground to a halt.
 Teamsters soon joined the longshoremen in their walk-out.
 Popular support for the strikers also grew from various segments of the urban working-class, left unemployed by the Great Depression.
 By the strike's second month, violence had begun to break out along the Embarcadero as San Francisco Police clashed with the strikers during attempts to escort hired labor to the docks.
-Municipal officials accused the ILA's ranks filled with Communists and other left-wing radicals.
+Municipal officials accused the ILA's ranks of being filled with Communists and other left-wing radicals.

 As governor, James Rolph had consulted with other West Coast governors such as Julius L. Meier of Oregon and Clarence D. Martin of Washington to bring in the U.S. Department of Labor in order to settle the dispute.
 After his unexpected death in June, these efforts were suspended.
 Furthermore, negotiations between the federal government and local ILA organizers failed to yield any agreement.

 On July 5, 1934, as more attempts to open the Port of San Francisco were made by employers, hostilities between strikers, their sympathizers, and the police reached their zenith.
-Later known as "Bloody Thursday", San Francisco Police shot tear gas at strikers and sympathizers on Rincon Hill, followed by a charge on horseback.
-Later, protestors surrounded a police car and attempted to overturn it, but were met by gunshots in the air, and quickly afterwards, shots into the crowd itself.
-Later in the day, police raided an ILA union hall, shooting tear gas into the building and into other local hotels.
+On what came to be known as "Bloody Thursday," San Francisco Police shot tear gas at strikers and sympathizers on Rincon Hill, followed by a charge on horseback.
+Later, protestors surrounded a police car and attempted to overturn it but were met by gunshots in the air, and quickly afterwards, shots into the crowd itself.
+Later in the day, police raided an ILA union hall, shooting tear gas into the building and into nearby hotels.